 NEALE, Patrick E. 1019.
 Serjeant 2KEH.
 Entered France 4/05/1915.
 Commissioned 2KEH 30/04/1917 and transferred to Machine Gun Corps.
 Awarded Military Cross attached to the 6th Squadron Machine Gun Corps (London Gazette 3/06/1919).
 His horse being shot dead under him, the animal then falling crushed one of his feet, he was placed on home service in Kilkenny when with 2KEH.
 Served pre-war with the Irish Police Force.
 Applied for 1914/15 Star Medal Trio from an address in Sutton, Surrey.
 Born 3/12/1891 in Hardham, Sussex, England and died in 1973 in Surrey, England.
 His brother Colin Francis Neale served as a Temporary Sub Lieutenant, Drake Battalion, Royal Naval Volunteer Reserve and was KIA 23/04/1917 and buried in Orchard Dump Cemetery, Arleux-en-Gohelle, France.

 NEWBURY, George Grinsted.
 1198.
 Private.
-Transferred to Royal Flying Corps (RFC) 13/02/1917 Private 65143 later commissioned as a Second Lieutenant Royal Air Force.
-British War Medal and Victory Medal named to RFC.
+Transferred to Royal Flying Corps (RFC) 13/02/1917 Private 65143 later commissioned as a Second Lieutenant, Royal Air Force.
+British War and Victory Medals named to RFC.
 Brother of Private Robert S. Newbury, 1197.

 NICHOLLS, Henry.
 1459.
 Private 2KEH.
 Entered France 5/05/1915.
 Transferred to Tank Corps 112277, Private.
 Discharged 6/02/1918.
 Entitled to 1914/15 Star Medal Trio.
 Enlisted April 1915, discharged unfit for further military duty and being found unfit for service in the Dublin Military Police (prior service pre-war) was discharged on pension from the force 6/02/1918.